saumyaporwal72/Return_fruad_Behavioural_Analytics/README.md

 from user_behaviour
 group by  city with rollup;

-###users in specific return rate brackets for the fraud operations team's daily report.
+### Users in specific return rate brackets for the fraud operations team's daily report.
 select case when return_rate_pct between 0 and 19 then '0-19% (Normal)'
 when return_rate_pct between 0 and 19 then '20-40% watch)'
 when return_rate_pct between 41 and 59 then '41-59% (Review)'